devops-rob/terraform-vault-secrets-engines/examples/rabbitmq_tags/README.md

 ### Example use case

-In cases where engineers require Just-In-Time management access to RabbitMQ to administer user management, Configuring the the RabbitMQ secrets engine with this example will allow authenticated and authorised Vault users to obtain temporary RabbitMQ credentials.
+In cases where engineers require Just-In-Time management access to RabbitMQ to administer the platform, configuring the RabbitMQ secrets engine with this example will allow authenticated and authorised Vault users to obtain temporary RabbitMQ credentials.

 ### RabbitMQ Requirements